Automattic/jetpack/to-test.md

 ## 6.6

+### Admin Page

+We've made some design changes to all the Jetpack settings screens in this release, so all the Jetpack pages share the same design as the main Jetpack dashboard.

+You can test this on different devices and browsers.
+The following pages were changed:

+- Jetpack > Site Stats
+- Jetpack > Site Stats > Configure
+- Jetpack > Debug
+- Jetpack > Debug > All Modules list
+- **Settings > Sharing**
+- On Multisite networks, we have updated Network > Jetpack Sites
+- Still on Multisite, check Network > Jetpack settings

 ### Verification Tools

 We've made a big improvement to the process needed to verify a site with Google.
 Here are the details steps you can follow to test the new process: